muggy8/improbable/have-and-havenot/5asbJ6YG.md

-# Disappointment
+# Farewell

-"Good work to our round 5 contestants, now, would numbers 1, 4, 5 and 9 please come up," called Ethan.
+"Good work to our round 5 contestants, now, would numbers 1, 4, 5 and 9 please come up," called Principal Ethan.

 Against my body's request, I stood up and made my way to Ethan in agony.